 What Is Seasonal Affective Disorder?

 Seasonal affective disorder (SAD) is a form of major depression that changes with the seasons.
-Typically, individuals who suffer from SAD experience effects at roughly the same time each year, and they tend to show symptoms during the fall and winter months and less in the spring or summer.
-However, not all cases sync with the weather.
+It most often affects individuals during the winter, although a small minority of people with SAD are affected during the summer.
+In either case, individuals who suffer from SAD experience effects at roughly the same time each year, and they tend to show symptoms during the fall and winter months and less in the spring or summer.

 Individuals dealing with SAD may experience the following symptoms: